DhakshilReddy/Qluick/README.md

 # Qluick
-An upcoming app for the Games video Streaming for both live and uploading gaming videos.
+An upcoming application for the Games video Streaming for both live and uploading gaming videos.